Many of Trace Crawford's plays

 The Smith & Kraus anthology The Best Ten-Minute Plays 2011 featuring Trace's play "The Lady and 'The Tyger' or William Blake's 'How I Met Your Mother'" and The Best Ten-Minute Plays 2012 featuring "A Couple of Metal Gods Sitting Around Talking" are now out!

-Orange Tea Theatre Company will present four of Trace's plays ("And What a Damn Fine Morning It Is," "An Unfamiliar Waltz," "The Sum of Your Experience," and "How to Succeed in Romance without Really Connecting") on December 14, 2013 in Amsterdam, The Netherlands.
+Orange Tea Theatre Company presented four of Trace's plays ("And What a Damn Fine Morning It Is," "An Unfamiliar Waltz," "The Sum of Your Experience," and "How to Succeed in Romance without Really Connecting") on December 14, 2013 in Amsterdam, The Netherlands.

-"And What a Damn Fine Morning It Is" will be performed in the top 80 event at the Short + Sweet play festival in Sydney, Australia during early 2014.
+"And What a Damn Fine Morning It Is" was performed in the top 80 event at the Short + Sweet play festival in Sydney, Australia from January 15-19, 2014.

 "The Sum of Your Experience" advanced to the Gala Finals of the Short + Sweet play festival in Sydney, Australia and was performed at the Seymore Centre on March 22 & 23.

 "And What A Damn Fine Morning It Is" was selected for Longwood University's 5th Annual 0-60 Ten-Minute Play Festival, and was performed April 25-28.